 - Spinal Muscular Atrophy (SMA)

 If you are looking for a fun cat to bond with, buy a male Maine Coon.
 That’s not to say female Maine Coons are less enjoyable in general.
-The difference simply relies in the fact that the female Coon prefers play time, and type on their own terms!
+The difference simply relies on the fact that the female Coon prefers playtime, and type on their own terms!

 As you will have seen there are many different things to consider when choosing between a male vs female Maine Coon.
 Ultimately though, it all comes down to an individual’s personal preference, and the type of cat you are ideally looking to own.

 What is safe to say, however, is that neither gender is better than the other.
-Instead, each gender definitely have their own unique pros and cons which you will need to weigh up, and consider seriously.
-In the end though, both genders are highly intelligent little beings, that will grow into extra large sized cat, with loving and affectionate personalities to match.
+Instead, each gender definitely has its own unique pros and cons which you will need to weigh up and consider seriously.
+In the end, though, both genders are highly intelligent little beings, that will grow into an extra large-sized cat, with loving and affectionate personalities to match.